noamnachu/Task-Manager/README.md

 ## Design Pattern Implementation

-### Bridge Pattern
-The application implements the Bridge design pattern to handle task management and participant interactions.
-This pattern separates the task's core functionality (abstraction) from its participant-specific operations (implementation).
-The Bridge pattern enables a many-to-many relationship where each task can have multiple participants, and each user can participate in multiple tasks.
-Task owners have full editing rights, while participants can only toggle task status between "In Progress" and "Completed".

-Key components:
-- Task abstraction: Handles basic task properties and operations
-- Participant implementation: Manages how different users (owner vs participants) interact with tasks
-- Benefits:
-  - Separates task management from user permissions
-  - Allows participants to view and update tasks without modifying core task structure
-  - Enables different levels of access (owner can edit everything, participants can only change status)
+The application includes a TaskAssignment class to manage the relationships between User and Task.
+This design respects the basic implementation of Task and User while remaining open to future adjustments, such as supporting new roles for users in a task.
+Additionally, it facilitates a many-to-many relationship, allowing each task to have multiple participants and each user to participate in multiple tasks

 ## Prerequisites